 Peter Fonda (born Feb.
-23, 1940): Fonda is the son of actor Henry Fonda and actress Bridget Fonda's father.
+23, 1940): Fonda is the son of actor Henry Fonda, the brother of Jane Fonda and the father of actress Bridget Fonda.
 He was nominated for Academy Awards for writing and starring in 'Easy Rider,' and he is an iconic figure in 1960s counterculture.

 Allen Berezovsky/WireImage/Getty Images

 Mary Chapin Carpenter (born Feb.
 21, 1958): This singer-songwriter has won five country music Grammy Awards, although her sound is closer to folk than country.
 One of her biggest hits was a cover of Lucinda Williams' 'Passionate Kisses.'

 Amy Tan (born Feb.
 19, 1952): This popular and award-winning author is best known for 'The Joy Luck Club,' which was adapted into a movie.
 She also plays in an all-author rock band called the Rock Bottom Remainders with Stephen King and Dave Barry.

 Ke$ha (born March 1, 1987): Kesha Rose Sebert is a singer-songwriter and rapper best known for her hit single 'TiK ToK.'
 Her heavily Autotuned style has a hint of country twang.

 Justin Bieber (born March 1, 1994): This Canadian singer found fame when video of him singing went viral online.
 His first album, 'My World,' had a handful of hit singles and launched his career.
 Bieber continues to post videos to the Web and interacts with his fans online.